The Tobias Community is a multi cultural, multi-lingual family of students.

 I feel very grateful for having had the privilege of studying at Tobias, a wonderful and serious institution, and for the possibility of specialising in anthroposophic frameworks during my studies there.
 I am grateful even more for the privilege of working the field of art therapy and thus helping so many children.

-Since my return to Israel, with the completion of my studies in 2010, I have been working in a private clinic in Jaffa, two anthroposophic schools and an counselling anthroposophic kindergartens.
+Since my return to Israel, I have been working in a private clinic in Jaffa, two anthroposophic schools and an counselling anthroposophic kindergartens.

 I experience the bliss that results from liberation through creativity, when it is channelled to the right and healthy places.
 I am delighted to be able to understand children and parents through this wonderful tool and to accompany them through meaningful and intimate processes.